 #4.
 Master Search Marketing

 To drive traffic to your website, you’ll want to show up for pool and spa related searches in your area.
 There are three ways to dominate the search results.

 The first is pay-per-click advertising.
-These ads are run through auction-based systems like Google Adwords and Bing Ads.
+These ads are run through auction-based systems like Google Ads and Bing Ads.
 The main advantage here is that you show in the top positions (reserved for paid ads) and that you can control the ad copy and landing page.
 For example, you might want to run an advertisement for spring pool maintenance.
 Your ad and the page it goes to on your website can match that offer.

 Next, you need to set-up and rank for Google My Business.
 This is the maps listing and review platform Google uses for geo-targeted searches.
 It’s a free listing you can optimize with your descriptions and by getting customer reviews.